The Law Of Effect: Edward Thorndike's Impact On Education & Psychology

 During his career, Edward Thorndike was a psychological researcher who produced a large body of work on many topics, although his role and contributions are sometimes overlooked.
-Specifically, he was a pioneer in modern educational psychology, laying the foundation in a field that would attract well-known behaviorists like B.F.
+Specifically, he was a pioneer in modern educational psychology, laying the foundation for a field that would attract well-known behaviorists like B.F.
 Skinner.

 Thorndike’s personal life and early education